 Trent Mell, Chair

 Trent is President & CEO of First Cobalt Corp., a publicly traded mining company listed on the TSX-V and ASX with assets in Canada and the U.S.

 He is a mining executive and capital markets professional with almost 20 years of industry experience.
 Trent has experience in all stages of the mining life-cycle and has worked for global producers and junior mining companies, including Barrick Gold, AuRico Gold and Falco Resources, where he was President & CEO.
 Prior to entering the mining industry, he was a securities lawyer with Stikeman Elliott LLP.
 Trent also built a mining team with PearTree Securities to advise issuers and investors on Canadian charity flow through financing opportunities.

 Trent holds a B.A., B.C.L., LL.B., LL.M. and MBA from McGill, York (Schulich & Osgoode) and Kellogg Universities.
-When he is not spending time with his young family, Trent is running, playing hockey or volunteering his time as a guest lecturer at Canadian universities.
+When he is not spending time with his wife, Yvonne Huh and their two young children, Trent is running, playing hockey or volunteering his time as a guest lecturer at Canadian universities.

 Daniela DeGasperis, Vice Chair